angulostephanie/TwitterBot/README.md

-### Diversity and Equity Hackathon
+# Diversity and Equity Hackathon
-A twitter bot that gives users information regarding LA issues
+A Twitter bot that gives users information regarding LA gentrification issues.

 # How to run locally
 1. Install virtualenv